 If your doctor believes that standard chemotherapy for advanced bowel cancer is unlikely to help you, they may offer you treatment as part of a clinical trial.
 Trials test new, experimental drugs being developed as well as testing different combinations of drugs already available.

-- You should always be offered it as a part of a clinical trial
+- You will have it as a part of a clinical trial

 - Previous research will have suggested that the drug will help bowel cancer